|ALS Doctoral Fellowship in Residence|

 The Advanced Light Source (ALS), a division of Lawrence Berkeley National Laboratory, is a national user facility that generates intense x-ray radiation for scientific and technological research.
 As the world's first third-generation synchrotron radiation source, the ALS offers outstanding performance in the VUV-soft x-ray energy range and excellent performance into the hard x-ray region.
 The facility welcomes researchers from universities, industries, and government laboratories around the world.
 It is funded by the U.S. Department of Energy, Office of Basic Energy Sciences.

-Synchrotron radiation is now an established tool in many areas of physical and biological science.
-The ALS Doctoral Fellowships will allow beginning researchers to work at the frontier of synchrotron radiation research and to help advance state-of-the-art applications.
+Synchrotron radiation is now an established tool in many areas of physical, biological, and earth sciences.
+The ALS Doctoral Fellowships will allow early-career researchers to work at the frontier of synchrotron radiation research and to help advance state-of-the-art techniques and applications.

-The Fellowships enable students who have passed their Ph.D. qualifying or comprehensive verbal and written exams (generally third-year students) to acquire hands-on scientific training and develop professional maturity for independent research.
-Applicants must be full-time, currently enrolled students in a Ph.D. program in the physical or biological sciences, pursuing thesis research based on the use of synchrotron radiation.
+The Fellowships enable students who have passed their Ph.D. qualifying or comprehensive exams, and advanced to candidacy, to spend a year in residence at LBNL working closely with an ALS staff member.
+They acquire hands-on scientific training and develop professional maturity to complement their doctoral research.
+Applicants must be full-time students currently enrolled in a Ph.D. program in the physical, biological, or environmental sciences, pursuing thesis research using synchrotron radiation.

 Applications are due by June 30 each year, for an appointment to coincide with the following academic year.